jonnyzzz/TeamCity.Node/README.md

 TeamCity Node plugin
 ====================

-This is a plugin for TeamCity that provides Node.js and Phantom.js build runners.
+This is a plugin for TeamCity that provides [Node.js](http://nodejs.org/) and [Phantom.JS](http://phantomjs.org) build runners.
 Plugin is implemented with [JetBrains Kotlin](http://kotlin.jetbrains.org/) Release builds are found under releases branch

 Features
 ========
-Plugin detects system wide installed node.js and reports it's version as configuration parameter `node.js` There is also `node.js` build runner to run node.js on given .js file or javascript source code It also provides [Phantom.JS](http://phantomjs.org) build runner to run from given .js or .coffee file or source code
+Plugin detects system wide installed node.js and reports it's version as configuration parameter `node.js` There is also `node.js` build runner to run node.js on given `.js` file or javascript source code It also provides Phantom.JS build runner to run from given `.js` or `.coffee` file or source code

 License